ferrocene/criticalup/docs/src/install.rst

 This will install CriticalUp into ``$HOME/.cargo/bin/criticalup``.

-CriticalUp will install toolchains into ``$HOME/Library/Application Support/criticalup``.
+CriticalUp will create a state directory where it installs toolchains in ``$HOME/Library/Application Support/criticalup``.

+To uninstall, remove ``$HOME/.cargo/bin/criticalup`` then delete the state directory.

 Windows
 -------

+We recommend using the MSI installation method.
+If you'd prefer not to use the MSI, a powershell based install is available.

 MSI based
 ^^^^^^^^^

-We recommend `downloading and installing the MSI <https://github.com/ferrocene/criticalup/releases/latest/download/criticalup-x86_64-pc-windows-msvc.msi>`_.
+The recommended method of installation is to `download and run the MSI <https://github.com/ferrocene/criticalup/releases/latest/download/criticalup-x86_64-pc-windows-msvc.msi>`_.

 This will install CriticalUp into ``C:\Program Files\criticalup`` by default, but the location is configurable in the installer interface.

-If you'd prefer not to use the MSI, a powershell based install is available.
+CriticalUp will create a state directory where it installs toolchains in ``{FOLDERID_RoamingAppData}``, usually ``%appdata%\criticalup``.

+To uninstall, use the Windows Add/Remove programs interface or run ``winget remove criticalup``, then delete the state directory.

 Powershell based
 ^^^^^^^^^^^^^^^^